ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ## Delivery Pipeline usage
 {: #pipeline_usage}

+The retention period for pipelines varies based on the pipeline type and the plan that is selected for the {{site.data.keyword.contdelivery_short}} service instance.

+* Classic pipelines retain a maximum of 10 stage runs on either plan.
+* Tekton pipelines under the Professional plan retain PipelineRuns and their logs for one year.
+* Tekton pipelines under the Lite plan retain PipelineRuns and their logs for 30 days.

 The acceptable usage behaviors include, but are not limited to, these behaviors:

 * The compilation and assembly of artifacts for supported programming languages.